 Two Foundational Skills

 While there is a wealth of different security fields, gaining some basic understanding of programming and a familiarity of Linux command line operations are two fairly important foundational skills that will help you in any security arena.
 You do not need to be a programming expert or command line ninja, you just need enough familiarity to know where to start.
-Instead of taking class or reading books, I strongly recommend watching videos to get started.
-LiveOverflow’s introductory videos (embedded below as well as his entire channel in general) are a great place to start learning both topics.
+Instead of taking class or reading books, I strongly recommend active learning through gamification (the use of a game to teach a skill).

 Hour of Code4 is a great place for an introduction to programming.
 It literally will take you an hour and introduces you to some the main concepts of coding like loops.
-CodeCombathttps://codecombat.com and CodeAcademy (more traditional learning) are also great resources.
+CodeCombat (a game) and CodeAcademy (more traditional learning) are also great resources.

 The Gamification of Cyber

 Sticking with the having fun theme, there are a ton of resources available that have turned cyber security into a game.
 These games are generally called CTFs (Capture-the-Flags Competitions) and come in type same types, Jeopardy-style or Attack-and-Defend.
 Below I list several of the games and these are good places to start if you just want to dive in to hacking.
 My favorite resource is picoCTF.
 This is a CTF for High School students (anyone can play though).
 This site is so great because it provides all the tools you need (i.e. there is no setup required by you), has many simple yet fun challenges, and gives you useful hints on what to research if you are stuck on a problem.
 You might want to start with 2017 since 2018 is still live (i.e. no write-ups) but either version is great.
 Listed below are some other good resources.

 How to Guides:

 - PicoCTF Resources (the Learning Guides and Video Tutorials)